cmur11/apartmentreviewfrontend/README.md

 To use, fork and clonethis repository, & start api server and run:

-npm install && npm start
+-npm install && npm start

 Features
 Browse apartment listings in various cities